brandnpatterson/c5_repo_updater/README.md

 + Automates the following:
     1. set permissions for emergenc folders
     2. copy / paste files used with localhost that aren't version controlled
+    3. create virtial host for the repo
 <br >

 ## Terminal Commands Used
 + `set777`: sets emergenc permissions
-+ `update repo your-name`: copies files and folders from emergenc
++ `update repo your-name`: copies files and folders from emergenc (The Following: Currently no support for mamp)
++ `sudo newhost.sh repo`: creates virtial host in /etc/hosts and xampp's httpd-vhosts
 <br >

 ## If you have done the following, skip to Part B: